EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

 Next we need to determine which line items in the order are eligible for a corresponding free line item.
 Because line items are for variants of products, we must collect the variant ids from the product rule we setup.
-If you've used something other the default Spree "Product(s)" rule, just make sure you end up with equivalent output.
+If you’ve used something other the default Spree “Product(s)” rule, just make sure you end up with equivalent output.

 ```ruby